MediaComem/comem-webserv/README.md

 **Web Service**

+Your REST API must be developed with the Express framework and use a MongoDB database.
-Your REST API must provide (at least):
+It must provide (at least):

 * User management
   * New users must be able to register